top of page

 39. What did God put in the desert in front of the Israelites when they woke up every day?

-During the day, God placed a pillar of cloud in front of the Hebrews.
+During the day, God positioned a cloud pillar in front of the Hebrews.

 The Israelites would follow the cloud while traveling during the day.